MandarShekatkar/binkey-it-grocery-web-app/README.md

 /server – Node.js & Express backend

 ## Note
-This project is built for learning and demonstration purposes.
+This project is built for learning and demonstration purposes